 Dental implants near Plantation and Fort Lauderdale (video) (photos)

 We can give you a radiant new smile in one day!
 We help people in Plantation and Fort Lauradale area look younger and get their smiles back.
 Patients are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life again.
-Patients come to us from Broward County and other cities from South Florida all in search of that perfect smile through dental implants.
+Patients come to us from Broward County and other cities in South Florida all in search of that perfect smile through dental implants.

 You may look younger and feel healthier with dental implants.
 The procedure is a small titanium post that is placed into the jawbone where teeth are missing.
 The bone bonds with the titanium implant, creating a strong foundation for artificial teeth.
 In addition, they can help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.